Mintbase/templates/simple-gallery/README.md

 ```
 ## Extending

-This project is setup using Next.js + MintBase UI + Tailwind + Apollo + React Hook Form.
+This project is setup using Next.js + MintBase UI + Tailwind + Apollo.
 You can use this project as a reference to build your own, and use or remove any library you think it would suit your needs.

 ## 🙋‍♀️  Need extra help?